brankomilosevic/brankomilosevic/README.md

 I’m Branko Milosevic [@brankomilosevic]

-I’m interested in all about programming and telecommunications.
+Twenty something years of experience in programming and telecommunications.

 I’m currently into C/CPP/Go, CloudComputing, k8s/microservices (a little bit of machine learning, as well)...